0xKale/mw2degentool/README.md

 - Firstly, the main goal for the tool is to convert ADS sens to the same hipfire sens.
 - Secondly, it provides command injection methods.
 This allows to run fullbright, max fps, fov changer etc. It is done through the CMD method.

-The toggle buttons allow you to rollback changes by deselecting EXCEPT Intervention Ironsight.
+The toggle buttons allow you to rollback changes by unselecting EXCEPT Intervention Ironsight.
 To fix ironsight, please restart the game.

 ![image](https://user-images.githubusercontent.com/93299449/159416511-eeba66b3-cfc2-41ed-bf86-70ea4f24cbf8.png)